Exchange + travel study program

 ACAD partners with post-secondary institutions worldwide to offer cross-cultural experiences for students.
 The program is designed to allow ACAD students to continue their academic progress while attending the host institution.
 Eligible students complete their full-time complement (15 credits) of 300-level major courses and electives for one semester at the host institution and return to ACAD for the following fall semester to maintain their spot in their selected major.
 The exchange and travel study program is for one, full-time semester of study in which students earn transferable credits toward their ACAD program.
 Exception to one semester of study may apply to students who earn extra credits that can not be applied directly to their program of study.

 Who is eligible?

 At the time of travel study, students must have completed a minimum of 60 credits applicable to their ACAD degree requirements, have no First Year Studies deficiencies, have a cumulative Grade Point Average (GPA) of 3.0 or higher at the time of application and before departure, and have officially declared a major.
-You can make educated projections about your GPA status as of December 31st by using the ACAD GPA calculator tool.
+You can make educated projections about your GPA status by using the ACAD GPA calculator tool.